nayanpat/ece5831-2024-final-project/README.md

 6. model_prediction.py -  This is to do prediction using generated model
 7. caption_generator.py - This is a script that is used to select and display an image alongwith its caption
 8. final-project.ipynb - This IPython notebook is to show how to run the project and it hs executed cells with all required class
+9. Plain_Background.jpg - This image file is needed for the GUI
+10. image.png is needed for the README.md file to display the inserted screenshot of the GUI

 ### Link to other project artifacts
 ##### dataset - https://drive.google.com/file/d/1uy-U1Dbr01SsqyEyqvIvk_vB-KcB3_tJ/view?usp=drive_link